omer310/real-time-audio-transcription/README.md

 # 🎙️ Real-time Audio Transcription App

 Hey there!
 Welcome to this cool little app that turns your babbling computer into text, all thanks to the magic of Deepgram's API.
-It's like having a super-fast typist listening to everything coming out of your computer's speakers.
-Neat, huh?

 ## ✨ What's This App Do?